Grace Fu

-Grace Fu Hai Yien (born 29 March 1964) is a Singaporean accountant and politician who has been serving as Minister for Sustainability and the Environment since 2020, and Minister-in-charge of Trade Relations since 2024.
-A member of the governing People's Action Party (PAP), she had, as part of a PAP team, represented Jurong Group Representation Constituency (GRC) between 2006 and 2011, Yuhua Single Member Constituency (SMC) between 2011 and 2025 and now, as part of a PAP team, represent Jurong East-Bukit Batok Group Representation Constituency since 2025.
+Grace Fu Hai Yien (born 29 March 1964) is a Singaporean accountant and politician who has served as the Organising Secretaries of the People's Action Party since 2025 and has been serving as Minister for Sustainability and the Environment since 2020, and Minister-in-charge of Trade Relations since 2024.
+A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP) for the Yuhua division of Jurong East–Bukit Batok Group Representation Constituency (GRC) since 2025.
+She had previously represented the Yuhua division of Jurong GRC between 2006 and 2011 and Yuhua Single Member Constituency (SMC) between 2011 and 2025.

-An accountant by profession, Fu had worked at Overseas Union Bank, Haw Par Group, and PSA Corporation before entering politics.
-She made her political debut in the 2006 general election as part of the five-member PAP team contesting in Jurong GRC and won.
-She then contested in Yuhua SMC since the 2011 general election.
-Following the redrawing of electoral boundaries in the 2025 general election, Yuhua SMC was absorbed into Jurong East–Bukit Batok GRC which she contested with a team from PAP and was elected.
+An accountant by profession, Fu worked at Overseas Union Bank, Haw Par Group, and PSA Corporation before entering politics.
+She made her political debut in the 2006 general election as part of the five-member PAP team for Jurong GRC and won.
+After Yuhua SMC was carved from Jurong GRC, she won reelection there in the 2011 general election and would do so until 2025.
+Following the redrawing of electoral boundaries in the 2025 general election, Yuhua SMC was absorbed into Jurong East–Bukit Batok GRC, where she won reelection as part of a five-member PAP team.

 Before her appointment as the Minister of Sustainability and the Environment, Fu served as Senior Minister of State for National Development and Education between 2008 and 2011, for the Environment and Water Resources and for the Information, Communications and the Arts between 2011 and 2012, Second Minister for Foreign Affairs between 2012 and 2015, Leader of the House and Minister for Culture, Community and Youth between 2015 and 2020.

 Early life and education

-Fu was born on 29 March 1964 in Singapore.
+Fu was born on 29 March 1964 in Singapore, then a state in Malaysia.
 She was educated at Nanyang Girls' High School and Hwa Chong Junior College before graduating from the National University of Singapore in 1985 with a Bachelor of Accountancy with honours degree in 1985.
 She subsequently completed a Master of Business Administration degree at the NUS Business School in 1991.

 Career

 Fu started her career at the Overseas Union Bank as an auditor from 1985 to 1988.
 She then joined the Haw Par Group, where she worked in corporate planning, financial control and business development from 1991 to 1995.

 In October 1995, Fu joined PSA Corporation as Assistant Director (Finance).
 She took on additional responsibility as Vice-President (Marketing), and assumed the position of Financial Controller in October 1998.
 She was promoted to Executive Vice-President (Finance) in January 1999.
 In April 2003, Fu was appointed CEO of Singapore Terminals.
 In 2004, she became CEO of PSA South East Asia and Japan, where she was responsible for the business performance of PSA's flagship terminals in Singapore, Thailand, Brunei, and Japan.

-Fu has been a non-practising member of the Institute of Certified Public Accountants of Singapore since 1992.
+Fu has been a non-practising member of the Institute of Singapore Chartered Accountants since 1992.